Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

-The \li+km+ parameter of the \li+block+ type class is purely meta, and will never be examined at run-time.
-It allows the \li+block+ algorithm to indicate whether it needs a key.
+The \li`km` parameter of the \li`block` API exists only at compile-time, not at run-time.
+All of its uses are partially evaluated away.
+It allows the \li`block` algorithm to indicate whether it needs a key.
 In the streaming code, every reference to key goes through a wrapper like the one above.
-After partial application, the \li+optional_*+ wrappers reduce to either a proper key type, or to a ghost value, which then gets erased to \li+unit+, which means the \li+key+ field of the state entirely disappears thanks to \kremlin's unit field elimination.
-The streaming API's \li+init+ function unconditionally takes a key at run-time; but for algorithms like hashes, it suffices to pick \li+c.key.s = unit+ and the superfluous argument to \li+init+ gets eliminated too.
+After partial evaluation, the \li`optional_*` wrappers reduce to either a proper key type, or to a ghost value, which then gets erased to \li`unit`.
+This allows, for instance, generating either an \li+init+ function that does \emph{not} take a key (hash functionality), or an \li+init+ function that \emph{does} take a key (MAC functionality).
+Thanks to the various unit-elimination optimizations of \krml, the former case results in no superfluous fields in the state type, nor superfluous arguments to the API functions.